-Operating budgets are established in accordance with the practices set forth in the provisions of the Trust Agreement for the Special Projects System Revenue Bonds, as interpreted by the Authority.
-These practices are similar to accounting principles generally accepted in the United States (GAAP) for an enterprise fund on an accrual basis except that depreciation and amortization of certain non-infrastructure capital assets and related acquisition and revenue bond issuance costs are not included as an operating expense or otherwise provided, and interest accrued for certain periods after official completion on certain of the SPS's bond issues is capitalized as allowed by the Trust Agreement and bond resolution, rather than being reflected as an expense.
-Otherwise, revenues are recognized when they are earned, expenses are recognized in the period in which they are incurred, and all assets and liabilities associated with the operation of the SPS are included in the statement of net position in accordance with the Trust Agreement as described above.
+- Depreciation and amortization of certain non-infrastructure capital assets and related acquisition and revenue bond issuance costs are not included as an operating expense or otherwise provided - Interest accrued for certain periods after official completion on certain of the SPS's bond issues is capitalized as allowed by the Trust Agreement and bond resolution rather than being reflected as an expense.

+Revenues are recognized when they are earned, expenses are recognized in the period in which they are incurred, and all assets and liabilities associated with the operation of the Special Projects System are included in the Statement of Net Position in accordance with the Trust Agreement as described above.